 Some of the important points are:

 - The number of shares left after being held by major investors and management personnel.
 These numbers of shares are not restricted to buying and selling.

 - The floating stocks are referred to as the number of shares available to the shareholders on a normal trading day.

 - The number of floating stocks is not fixed.
-The number of floating stocks depends upon the buying and selling of positions by the large investors and management personnel.
+Instead, the number of floating stocks depends upon the large investors and management personnel’s buying and selling of positions.

 - Issuance of new shares also adds to the number of outstanding shares and as well to the number of floating shares.
 Thus, a higher number of floating shares helps to maintain price stability.

 - Again, a lower amount of floating stocks leads to the stock’s price volatility, resulting in fluctuations in the prices.
 If the available number of shares held only for trading is limited on a percentage term, then a trader with a higher capacity can manipulate the stock piece to a large extent and vice-versa.